jagot/fftutorial/README.md

    ```
    git clone https://github.com/jagot/fftutorial.git
    ```
-5. Change into the newly created directory and start the tutorial
+6. Change into the newly created directory and start the tutorial
    notebook:
    ```
    cd fftutorial
    julia runme.jl
    ```
+7. Wait
+8. Wait some more (the first time you run this command, some plotting-related packages will be downloaded and compiled, and this takes some time).
+9. A notebook should appear in your web browser.
+Read the theory and marvel at the examples.
+10. To close the notebook server, press `Ctrl+C` in the command window, and `Ctrl+D` to exit Julia.